 Certified Church Facilities Manager (CCFM) Certification Program (CP) Overview

-- Fall Session of Training (min of 21 class time hours) (first full week of May)
+Session 1 of Training (min of 21 class time hours)

 Certification will be valid for three (3) years.
 During this time CCFMs are required to earn a minimum of 120 maintenance points (Avg.
 40 pts. / year) in at least three of the following categories: